|

 controls established by the legislative assembly or Oliy Majlis in Tashkent.

-The concept of Karakalpak sucession is not only inconceiveable from a political perspective but also from one of
+The concept of Karakalpak secession is not only inconceivable from a political perspective but also from one of

 practicality.
 Karakalpakstan is an artificial state and is not independently viable.
-It is economically weak, has no miliary
+It is economically weak, has no military

 resources of its own.
 However the whole of the Khorezm oasis probably could be economically viable.